-Tamil Nadu HSC Plus One Result 2018: How to check
+Declared!
+Tamil Nadu HSC 11th Plus One Result 2018: How to check

 Step 6: Download the same and take a printout for future reference

-In case due to heavy traffic one is unable to open the above mentioned website, he/she may also check their marks at other websites such as indiaresults.com and examresults.net.
+In case due to heavy traffic, one is unable to open the above-mentioned website, he/she may also check their marks at other websites such as indiaresults.com and examresults.net.
 The result for SSLC Class 10 was declared on May 23, 2018 in which around 94.5 per cent students had cleared the examination.
 The exams were held from March 16 to April 20, 2018.

 For all the latest Education News, download Indian Express App